Setting Up a Generic Project

 #define NAME value

-.cflags files contain command line flags for the Clang code model on a single line.
+.cflags files have command line flags for the Clang code model on a single line.

 For example, specify the

 -std=c++11 to set the language version for parsing as C++11.

-If you want to run your application on an embedded Linux device, you first need to deploy your executable and possibly other files.
-Qt Creator does that for you automatically if you provide the necessary information.
-This works the same way as explained for CMake here, except that you also need to include your application binary in the list.
+If you want to run your application on a remote Linux device, you first need to deploy your executable and possibly other files.
+Qt Creator does that for you automatically if you enter the necessary information.
+This works the same way as explained for CMake in Deploying to Remote Linux, except that you also need to include your application binary in the list.